 Collaboration Marketing is about becoming more and more helpful by utilizing a wide range of resources to position the marketer to become very valuable, providing knowledge and information so that the client can immediately benefit.
 Rather than “owning the customer”, collaboration marketing strives to give each customer the perception that they own the vendor.

-Traditional “one to one marketing” interrupts, however, Collaboration Marketing makes the focus more about “many to one”, connecting numerous clients with as many other clients, vendors, (including other customers), and yes even competitors!
+Traditional “one-to-one marketing” interrupts, however, Collaboration Marketing makes the focus more about “many to one”, connecting numerous clients with as many other clients, vendors, (including other customers), and yes even competitors!
 Plus, collaboration marketing is also the best way to learn what customers really think and want.
-We can then modify our products or services by incorporating the feedback into our product and services development process.
+We can then modify our services by incorporating the feedback into our service development process.

 You may object by saying: “Traditional marketing techniques give us tight control over our marketing messages and brand.
 They’ve served us well for decades.
 Why change?”
 The short answer is: “This is happening whether we like it or not.
 People today are actively and publicly expressing their opinions about our company and products.
 If we don’t engage, competitors will.”

 I speak often about the critical need of marketers to seek out, find, and provide Resource Documents to their prospects and clients.
 Resource documents (white papers, reports, and interesting articles) can come from consultants, distributors, similar industries, green-building experts, energy efficiency organizations, research companies, PR firms, Bloggers, and the almost unlimited database from Google.
 This list is endless and the sources could be many; it is not the number of individuals or consultants involved, but the quality and usefulness of the resource materials (information) that makes for successful marketing and establishes you as their go-to person.

 If you aren’t developing a “relationship” with a prospect or client that includes Collaboration, you’re not staying in today’s game.
 The game has changed, the rules have changed, and if you aren’t careful the players (you) may be replaced.